Ceratostigma willmottianum aka Chinese Plumbago

 Chinese Plumbago

-How to care for Chinese Plumbago
+How difficult is it to take care of Chinese Plumbago

 Chinese Plumbago is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.